m-clare/pymaxion/README.md

 # pymaxion
 Multi-purpose projective solver for geometric and structural problems.
 Written in Cython to go wicked fast.
 Currently only tested against Python3.
+Based on ideas from [ShapeOp](https://shapeop.org/) and [Dynamic Relaxation](https://en.wikipedia.org/wiki/Dynamic_relaxation).

 ## Build Instructions
 Pymaxion utilizes Cython, so it must be compiled before running test cases.
 A minimal Dockerfile is provided that avoids any OS/missing compiler issues if you want to get up and running quickly!